mneri/csv/IMPLEMENTATION.md

 transition to `BEFORE_FIELD`.
 Transitions continue until either `END_OF_FILE` or `ERROR` is reached. `ERROR` is called a _sink state_; once entered, it cannot be left because all outgoing transitions loop back to itself.

 When transitioning from one state to the next, the parser shall perform some actions.
-For example, when transitioning from the state `BEFORE_FIELD` to the state `FIELD`, the parser must record the start of a new field.
 Actions can be encoded in the transition table along with the state changes.
 Below, an example for the `BEFORE_LINE` state shown above.

 ```
 |               | [A-Za-z0-9]         | ,                             | \r               | \n                      | EOF                 |